kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

     targetValue: "1"
     activeDirectoryClientIdFromEnv: CLIENT_ID_ENV_NAME # Optional, can use TriggerAuthentication as well
     activeDirectoryClientPasswordFromEnv: CLIENT_PASSWORD_ENV_NAME # Optional, can use TriggerAuthentication as well
-    appIdFromEnv: APP_ID # Optional, can use TriggerAuthentication as well
+    applicationInsightsIdFromEnv: APP_ID # Optional, can use TriggerAuthentication as well
     tenantIdFromEnv: TENANT_ID` # Optional, can use TriggerAuthentication as well
 ```